c-bata/go-prompt/README.md

 # go-prompt

 Library for building a powerful interactive prompt, inspired by [python-prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit).
-Easy building a multi-platform binary of the command line tools because written in Golang.
+More easy to build a multi-platform binary of the command line tools because written in Golang.

 ```go
 package main